maine seed potatoes

 seed potatoes

-Organic Certified Potato Seed 2022
+Organic Certified Potato Seed for 2026

 Yukon Gold - *Heirloom- early season yellow-skinned, yellow-fleshed potato.
 Great flavor, excellent storage, very well-known yellow potato, but susceptible to disease and hollow-heart.